The Double Ratchet Algorithm

 If a party suspects its keys or devices have been compromised, it must replace them immediately.

-Because all DH ratchet computations are mixed into the root key, an attacker who can decrypt a session with passive cryptanalysis might lose this ability if she fails to observe some ratchet public key.
+Because all DH ratchet computations and SCKA secrets are mixed into the root key, an attacker who can decrypt a session with passive cryptanalysis might lose this ability if she fails to observe some ratchet public key.

 This is not a reliable countermeasure against cryptanalysis, of course.
 If weaknesses are discovered in any of the cryptographic algorithms a session relies upon, the session should be discarded and replaced with a new session using strong cryptography.